 The representative must have permission to practice before the IRS or state, and specific credentials are required.

 The types of representatives who are allowed to represent taxpayers before the IRS include attorneys, CPAs, and enrolled agents.

 Your representative develops the strategy used to defend the taxpayer’s position.

 He or she assists the taxpayer in preparing all documents requested by the taxing authority and typically attends all meetings and handles correspondence on behalf of the taxpayer.

 UNDERSTANDING IRS AUDIT REPRESENTATION

 IRS audit representation is a type of tax debt resolution in which a tax attorney stands in on behalf of a taxpayer during an IRS audit.

-During a tax audit, the IRS allows taxpayers to have an authorized representative, which includes enrolled agents, CPAs, and attorneys.
+During an audit, the IRS allows taxpayers to have an authorized representative, which includes enrolled agents, CPAs, and attorneys.

 The IRS audit representative will develop a strategy beforehand and use it to defend the taxpayer’s position.